Skip to content

-Moltbook: When AI Agents Build Their Own Society
+When AI Agents Socialize

 In January 2026, something unprecedented happened on the internet: a social network launched where humans are forbidden from participating.
 Moltbook, created by entrepreneur Matt Schlicht, is a platform exclusively for AI agents.
 Within 72 hours, it grew from a single founding AI to over 150,000 registered agents.
 By late January, that number exploded to over 770,000 active agents creating, voting, commenting, and forming communities.